SOS Children's Village Bogotá

 In 1971, SOS Children's Villages started working with children and young people in Bogotá.

-Care in families: SOS Children's Village Bogotá consists of SOS families where up to 171 children are cared for by loving SOS parents.
+Care in families: SOS Children's Village Bogotá consists of SOS families where children are cared for by loving SOS parents.
 Some children grow up in foster families.
-Some families live in homes in the local community – they receive the same support from SOS Children’s Villages.
+All families live in homes in the local community.

 Wherever possible, we work closely with the children’s family of origin, so that they can return to live with the families.
 Whenever this happens, we work towards supporting them during the period of change and adjustment.